 Website hosting also plays a major role in performance.
 Lots of startups and small businesses use shared hosting which tends to deliver poorer performance because it “shared hosting” means you are sharing the same server with countless other websites.

-If you are using CMS’s like WordPress, Magento, Drupal, Joomla, or framework like Laravel, Codeignitor, etc. we will recommend you to use dedicated servers or VPS hosting if you want better performance.
+If you are using CMS’s like WordPress, Magento, Drupal, Joomla, or frameworks like Laravel, Codeignitor, etc. we will recommend you to use dedicated servers or VPS hosting if you want better performance.
 Some of the best in this industry are Siteground, WP Engine, Amazon Web Services.

 Website speed is critical for the success of a business.
 Especially for an e-commerce website, every website page should load very quickly.
-Nowadays online buyers are very impatient and they expect a page to load under 2 seconds.
+Nowadays online buyers are very impatient and they expect a page to load in under 2 seconds.
 So your website speed should be on top priority.

 Website speed is equally important for mobile users as well.
 Small or large each type of business should have a mobile-friendly website.
 Because the number of mobile users is increasing day by day.